 Humans of Brum – Being Homeless in the Second City

-Over the past few months, we have been telling stories from some of Birmingham’s homeless community.
+Over the past few months, we have been telling stories from some of Birmingham’s homeless community in order to raise money for local homeless charities.

 Hearing their insights, thoughts, worries and passions inspired us to help them as best we could.
 This led us to SIFA Fireside – a Birmingham-based charity which supplies meals and practical services to homeless, and rough sleeping individuals.